 We’re glad we took the leap and replaced our performance management process with a program that works for our company and culture.
 In turn, I encourage you and the rest of your HR team to take a step back and assess the effectiveness of your performance review process.
 If your current program is not benefiting your workforce and overall business strategy the way it’s meant to, it’s probably not the right one for your organization (anymore).

-We took a chance on giving our performance management program a facelift and are starting to reap the rewards of our decision.
+We took a chance on giving our performance management program a face lift and are starting to reap the rewards of our decision.

-I know you will, too.
+We know you will, too.